Well-Being in the time of COVID-19

 The KPU Learning Centre has created this page to help students navigate online learning.
 It gives advice about using Moodle, submitting assignments, posting in forums, collaborating with classmates, using BBB, creating video assignments, getting support from tutors, and getting support on a writing assignment.

-Since many Fall 2020 will be delivered online, students may have questions about the technological resources and help that they will need to navigate online coursework.
+Since many Fall 2021 will be delivered online, students may have questions about the technological resources and help that they will need to navigate online coursework.
 You're required to have a tablet or computer and access to stable Internet to complete courses and access KPU services.
 While a smartphone can be used in combination with these devices, it will not meet the requirement on its own.
-If you can't meet these requirements, you should not be enrolled in the Fall 2020 semester.
+If you can't meet these requirements, you should not be enrolled in online or hybrid courses during the Fall 2021 semester.

 - All students have access to Office 365, which includes Microsoft Word, Powerpoint, and Excel.
 Students can download these programs for free (mobile versions included).